Dragonflies of Hong Kong

 Studies of dragonflies in Hong Kong started in 1850s and Euphaea decorata Hagen was the first dragonfly recorded here by Baron de Selys Longchamps in 1854 (Selys 1854).

 Various studies were then carried out, and Asahina (1965) made the first comprehensive documentation of Hong Kong's dragonflies with details of 55 species provided in his document.
 New species were continuously added to the records of dragonflies in Hong Kong by the concerted efforts of various researchers (Asahina & Dudgeon 1987, Hämälänen 1991, Wilson 1993).
 Finally Wilson (1997) updated and compiled the records of local dragonflies, and provided an annotated checklist of 107 Hong Kong dragonfly species.
-The Dragonfly Working Group of Agriculture, Fisheries and Conservation Department (AFCD) has carried out intensive and territory-wide surveys on dragonflies since 2002 and raised the total number of dragonfly species recorded in Hong Kong from 107 to 128.
+The Dragonfly Working Group of Agriculture, Fisheries and Conservation Department (AFCD) has carried out intensive and territory-wide surveys on dragonflies since 2002 and raised the total number of dragonfly species recorded in Hong Kong from 107 to 130.
 The geographical information and current status of Hong Kong dragonflies, as well as their representation in protected areas in Hong Kong were also updated (Tam et al. 2011).
-The dragonfly species recorded now include six families of sub-order Anisoptera (dragonflies) and eight families and 1 group of incertae sedis of sub-order Zygoptera (damselflies).
+The dragonfly species recorded now include seven families of sub-order Anisoptera (dragonflies) and nine families of sub-order Zygoptera (damselflies).

 Click here to download the Checklist of Dragonflies of Hong Kong.